Tanner Price

-Tanner Price is a former American football quarterback.
+Tanner Price (born May 17, 1991) is an American former football quarterback.
 He played college football at Wake Forest.
 He also attended Westlake High School in Texas.

-High school career
+Early life

+Price was born on May 17, 1991 in Racine, Wisconsin.
+He is the son of Steve, a former quarterback at Southwestern Oklahoma State, and Stacy Price.

 Price attended Westlake High School in Austin, Texas.
 He helped Westlake to the state 5A state championship game as a senior.
 In the championship game, he threw for 250 yards and rushed for 92 yards on 20 carries.
-His Senior year he was also named second team All-Centex and was District 25-5A offensive MVP.
+During his senior year, he was also named second team All-Centex and was District 25-5A offensive MVP.
 As a junior, he threw for 2,302 yards and 15 touchdowns and was rated as the No. 35 quarterback prospect in the country by Rivals.com his senior year.